 -BIOL 497 Junior Research Proposal

 Sharjeel Qureshi and Sean McKnight analyzing data collected from their lab research project experiment.

-Students in molecular biology study the structure and function of biological macromolecules and examine mechanisms of gene expression, DNA damage and repair in eukaryotic and prokaryotic cells.
-Students study modern techniques used in molecular biology including polymerase chain reaction, Western blotting, fluorescent microscopy and genome editing.
+Students in molecular and cellular biology study the structure and function of biological macromolecules and examine mechanisms of gene expression, DNA damage and repair in eukaryotic and prokaryotic cells.
+Students study modern techniques used in molecular and cellular biology including polymerase chain reaction, Western blotting, fluorescent microscopy and genome editing.
 Students working in groups or 2 or 3, use primary literature to design novel research lab projects that examine changes in cell growth, metabolic activity and gene expression in human cancer cells after treatment with a naturally occurring plant-based compound.
 Students utilize a tissue culture teaching facility to maintain their human cell cultures, perform experiments and analyze data obtained.